 - Should supply a Letter of Interest from the applicant supported by 3 letters of recommendation.

 - A personal interview is preferred but not required.
 This may be arranged in Charleston or at the AUA or SUFU meetings.

-- MUSC does not participate in the SUFU or ABU/ABOG fellowship match programs at this time.
+- MUSC does not participate in the FRMRS fellowship match program at this time.

 - The MUSC combined fellowship in female urology and urogynecology is not an accredited fellowship program.

 Click here for Application: Female Urology and Urogynecology Fellowship Application

 Please print application, complete and fax to 843-792-4526 or mail to Dr. Eric Rover at the address below.

 For additional details or to send information: